What's the difference between product leadership and product management?

 • Design processes that let you incorporate new ideas into existing backlogs without chaos

-Innovation isn't a one-time event—it's a capability.
+Innovation isn't a one-time event - it's a capability.
 The best product leaders build systems that generate innovation reliably, not randomly.
+For the organizational design behind this, see Who Should Lead Corporate Innovation?

 • Share the 'why' behind decisions, not just the 'what'